 The Normans arrived in southwestern Wales at the end of the 11th century.
 It was then that Roger de Montgomery, Earl of Shrewsbury took over Pembrokeshire, and Henry de Beaumont, Earl of Warwick conquered the Gower peninsula.
 Over the following decades, the Normans expanded their territory and secured new acquisitions by building strongholds at importent points.
-Built around 1112, the Llansteffan Castle was one of those new strongholds, erected to secure the mouth of the Towy River.
+Built in the first quarter of the 12th century, Llansteffan Castle was one of these new strongholds, erected to secure the mouth of the Tywi River.

-The castle occupied the eastern end of the hill with a steep eastern, and especially southern slope, sloping towards the mouth of the Tywi River flowing into the Carmarthen Bay.
-From the other sides, the approach was slightly gentler, therefore from the north, west and partly east, a ditch and an earth rampart were created.
-Llansteffan original structure took the form of a timber – earth ring of fortifications.
-Construction of stone fortifications began at the end of the 12th century.
-At that time, a defensive wall was erected on a plan in the form of a polygon with gently curving corners, which separated the inner ward.
-At the beginning of the 13th century, the wall was reinforced with a cylindrical defensive tower and a four-sided gatehouse.
-The gate had a portcullis and two rooms upstairs.
+The castle occupied the eastern end of a hill of 45 meters above sea level, with a steep eastern, and especially southern slope, descending towards the mouth of the Tywi River flowing into the Carmarthen Bay.
+From the other sides, the approach was a bit gentler, therefore from the north, west and partly east, a double ditch and an earth rampart were created.

-Between the north-eastern tower and the eastern corner of the outer ward, in the fifteenth century there was an elongated barn.
-Perhaps it was created on the site of the former great hall.
-In this case, the eastern, reinforced corner equipped with latrines, would be part of a larger representative complex.
+There was an oblong barn between the north-east tower and the east corner of the lower bailey in the 15th century.
+It was probably built on the site of the former great hall, as evidenced by the traces of the roof preserved on the wall.
+In this case, the eastern, thickened corner would be part of a larger representative complex.